-Marble cakes are cakes with more than 2 colored (or flavored) cake batter mixed into a single cake.
+Marbled cakes are cakes with more than 2 colored (or flavored) cake batter mixed and baked into a single cake.
 These different colored and flavored batters are typically mixed to create pretty swirls in the cake.
 Hence the name, marbled cakes.

-This chocolate-vanilla marble cake is another one of my calculated cake recipes.
+This chocolate marble cake with icing is another one of my calculated cake recipes.
 My other calculated recipes are butter pound cake recipe, chocolate cake recipe, orange cake recipe, and coffee cake recipe.

-Using my butter pound cake recipe as the basis, I tweaked it to create both vanilla and chocolate cake batter in the same recipe.
-I used it to create a marble cake that is as soft, rich and delicious as a butter pound cake.
+Using my butter pound cake recipe as the basis, I tweaked it to create both vanilla and chocolate marble swirl cake batter with the same recipe.

-This marble pound cake recipe was also part of my cakes menu when I was running my cake business.
+This easy chocolate marble pound cake recipe was also part of my cakes menu when I was running my cake business.
 After making this so many times, I have figured out the exact recipe measure for various round and square cake tin sizes.
-And I am very glad to share on this page for you (see my recipe card below).
+You can bake this easy marble cake in round cake tins or square ones, and from small to large marble cakes.